Suzanna-Linn/slua/docs/beta.md

 - type string when the name of the texture is returned.
 - type uuid when the uuid of the texture is returned.

-Linked messages have a string instead of an uuid in their fourth parameter
+Linked messages have a string instead of an uuid in their fourth parameter.
 - the function ll.MessageLinked( link, num, str, str2 )
 - the event link_message( sender_num, num, str, str2 )
 - linked messages with LSL scripts are internally typecasted.